-The Story Behind the Series
+The Story Behind this Special Needs Series

 The story of this series begins five years ago.
 Kathryn, Sara, and I were young military wives who had met online.
 We were expecting our first babies – all boys.
 We commented on bumpdates and nursery pictures and even sent baby gifts to each other.